 5.1 Kyoto City (English)

-Free, anonymous HIV test on evening.
-Twice a month in Monday.
+Free, anonymous HIV test in the evening.
+Twice a month on Monday.

-For other details, please check the Kyoto City website.
+For more information, please check the Kyoto City website.

 Place: Kyoto Industrial Health Association [MAP]